 Drones are already making an impact in a number of industries, and their potential applications are only continuing to grow.
 Here are a few of the biggest future markets for drones:

-The global UAS agriculture market size was about $1.6 B in platform, software, and services in 2020.
-The market is expected to grow at 16% and total about $6.5 B by 2026.
+The global UAV agriculture market size was about $1.6 B in platform, software, and services in 2020.
+The market is expected to reach an estimated $6.5 B by 2026.

-Drones can be used to quickly and accurately map large agricultural fields, and they can also be equipped with sensors to detect crop stressors like pests, diseases, and lack of water.
-This information can then be used to improve crop yields and reduce losses.
+Drones quickly and accurately map large agricultural fields.
+Special sensors placed on drones detect crop stressors like pests, diseases, and lack of water.
+This information improves crop yields and reduces losses.

-Disease Detection – Drones can be equipped with sensors that detect healthy and diseased crops.
+Disease Detection – Special sensors allow drones to detect healthy and diseased crops.

 Mapping – UAVs easily provide detailed surface maps and terrain topology data.